MementoMori15x6/15x6-sim/manuscript/13-Chapter_13_Conclusion_Rule_13-The_Universal_Fracture.md

 Ant colonies drift when detection fails.
 Venice rigidifies, VOC shareholders lag, Rome’s frontiers drain, USA and PRC concentrate power — and the proxy crosses 30%.
 Ethereum and Polkadot — digital, algorithmic, decentralized — still hit 50% under capture stress.
-Even the AI-hegemon variant, with G1 boosted to 9.5, collapses to the same Row 13 parasitism dominance (71.4%).
+Even the AI-hegemon variant, with G1 boosted to 9.5, collapses to the same Row 13 exploitationism dominance (71.4%).

 Rule 13 is not a bug.
 It is the law.